-The carrying amounts of cash and short-term funds, short-term receivables and payables reasonably approximate their fair values due to the relatively short-term nature of these instruments.
+The carrying amounts of cash and short-term funds, other assets and other liabilities reasonably approximate their fair values due to the relatively short-term nature of these instruments.

 The table below analyses other financial instruments' fair values and their carrying amounts.